Startup Order Fulfillment – When It Makes Sense to Outsource to a Third-Party Provider

 Inventory levels – bootstrapping startups often carry low levels of inventory which take up very little space; however, with success usually comes a need for a material investment in inventory to increase margins and decrease the likelihood of potentially crippling stock-outs.
 When cartons turn into pallets and pallets turn into trailer- and container-loads, the kitchen is going to get a bit cramped—not to mention dirty.

-Relentless deadlines – orders have to go out on time each and every day.
+Relentless deadlines – orders have to go out on time each and every day, especially around the holidays.
 For a short while, this isn’t all that problematic, but overtime, the bootstrapping startup is going to struggle to maintain standards.
 Daily trips to the post office—last minute dashes to a FedEx or UPS drop off point—all may be fine for a while, but the grind of fulfillment eventually wears people down.

 Error rates – busy people make mistakes and, like it or not, the modern consumer is less-than-understanding.
 Accurate picking requires proper verification tools or inventory errors will be the norm as opposed to the exception.